Apo-Shower/edge-developer/microsoft-edge/webview2/howto/debug.md

     > [!NOTE]
         >  VSCode does not do source mapping you so MUST ensure you have opened and set breakpoints in the same file path as the WebView will be using.
 If the paths are not exact VSCode can’t resolve the breakpoint.
 1. **Run code**
+    1. Select the launch configuration from the dropdown menu.
+    1. Start debugging by clicking the green run button.

         :::image type="complex" source="./media/runvs.png" alt-text=" Visual Studio Code Debug Output" lightbox="/media/runvs.png":::
         Visual Studio Code Debug Output